 But sooner or later, you WILL work out.

 Show up and have fun.

 The habit is more valuable than the writing.

 Sooner or later, you WILL write a song!

 Measure something, anything.

-Doesn’t matter what you start measuring.
+It doesn’t matter what you start measuring.

 Don’t feel like you have to measure everything.
 Just pick one thing and stick with it for a while.

 Think of it as a measuring sprint instead of a marathon, if that helps.